 After the intraocular lens is inserted, there are typically no sutures needed.
 During traditional cataract surgery the incision is so miniscule that the eye tissue will heal on its own.
 Traditional cataract surgery is an outpatient procedure with a typically short recovery time.

 Advanced Cataract Surgery is commonly referred to as cataract surgery with the introduction of the femtosecond laser.
 The new femtosecond laser-assisted surgery is touted to improve the effectiveness, precision, outcome, and safety of traditional surgery.

 Advanced laser cataract surgery is bladeless and primarily computer-controlled, which helps to automate and safeguard some of the most traditionally challenging steps of cataract surgery.

-Ultimately, the difference between traditional cataract surgery and advanced cataract surgery is in the instruments: traditional cataract surgery uses a hand-held instrument with a blade and advanced cataract surgery typically uses an advanced blade-free laser technology.
+Ultimately, the difference between traditional and advanced cataract surgery is in the instruments.
+Traditional surgery uses a hand-held instrument with a blade and advanced surgery typically uses an advanced blade-free laser technology.

 Are you ready to find out whether Traditional or Advanced cataract surgery is better for you?

 Dr. Shobha Tandon and her staff are here to answer any questions or concerns you may have about taking the next step towards better vision.
 Fill out the form below quickly get in touch with any questions or concerns you may have with getting Cataract Surgery at Neovision.